pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 As shown above, using this method will not provide a JSON representation of the VPC resource complete with its properties and associated property values.
 This is because, when it comes to Pulumi resource classes, there is no custom `String` method that outputs this kind of JSON representation for each resource.

-Ultimately, if you want to view the properties of a resource, you will need to access them individually using `apply`.
+Ultimately, if you want to view the properties of a resource, you will need to access them individually using {{< pulumi-apply >}}.

 ## Accessing single outputs with Apply

 Let's say we want to print the ID of the VPC we've created.
+Given that this is an individual resouce property and not the entire resource itself, we could try logging the value like normal:

 {{< chooser language "javascript,typescript,python,go,csharp,java" / >}}